 “’Zat You, Santa Claus?” – Louis Armstrong & The Commanders

 “Silver Bells” – Jim Reeves

 “Winter Wonderland” – Tony Bennett

 “White Christmas” – The Drifters

 “The Christmas Waltz” – Frank Sinatra

-“Merry Christmas” (From “In the Good Old Summertime) – Judy Garland
+“Merry Christmas” (from “In the Good Old Summertime”) – Judy Garland

 Did you know…‘Rudolph the Red-Nosed Reindeer’ was written as a poem by copywriter Robert May and used by a chain of department stores in 1939 onwards to attract customers?
-It was set to music 10 years later and has since sold more than 80 million copies worldwide…and Did you know that James Lord Pierpont’s song “Jingle Bells” was published under the title “One Horse Open Sleigh” in the autumn of 1857 – and was written not for Christmas, but for the American holiday of Thanksgiving?
+It was set to music 10 years later and has since sold more than 80 million copies worldwide…and did you also know that James Lord Pierpont’s song “Jingle Bells” was published under the title “One Horse Open Sleigh” in the autumn of 1857 – and was written not for Christmas, but for the American holiday of Thanksgiving?